Powerful Women in Paintings

-min Read25 November 2021
+min Read24 November 2022

-The French Impressionist Claude Monet painted versatile themes in his art—including turkeys.
+The French Impressionist Claude Monet (1840–1926)painted versatile themes in his art—including turkeys.
 This is a true symbol of the American holiday.
 Here you can read how to prepare a Thanksgiving turkey according to art!

 Norman Rockwell‘s art played an important political role in uplifting the Americans in the years during and after World War II.
-In this 1945 painting, we can see a mother enjoying the presence of her son who luckily returned home from the war, just for Thanksgiving!
+In this 1945 painting, we can see a mother enjoying the presence of her son who luckily returned home from the war, just in time for Thanksgiving!

-Jennie Augusta Brownscombe specialized in nostalgic representations from American colonial history.
+Jennie Augusta Brownscombe (1850-1936) specialized in nostalgic representations from American colonial history.
 This painting refers to the origins of the Thanksgiving holiday with the history of the pilgrims, who celebrated in an autumn feast the first successful harvests.
-Brownscombe’s paintings appealed to those who sought escape from the industrialization and urbanization of modern cities and idealized the rural life.
+Brownscombe’s paintings appealed to those who sought escape from the industrialization and urbanization of modern cities and idealized rural life.

 Hope you enjoyed our selection of these interesting Thanksgiving representations in art!
 Do you have your own favorites?